RonFrancesca/dcase2020-fp/README.md

 ### Prerequisites
 This repository consists of two Jupyter Notebooks which need to be run separately.
-The first notebook to run is XXX, which is the script allowing the featur extraction.
+The first notebook to run is *Feature_Extraction.ipynb*, which is the script allowing the featur extraction.
-Afterwards, the notebook YYY should be run in order to train the network and evaluate the system.
+Afterwards, the notebook *TFr_5CNN_1X48.ipynb* should be run in order to train the network and evaluate the system.

 The following modules are necessary to run the notebook: numpy, tensorflow, json, sklearn, matplotlib, librosa, scipy.